Close Menu

 • Request an appeal if you receive an initial denial from DDS

-• Help you confirm your attendance at a Consultative Exam
+• Help you confirm your attendance at an SSA doctor exam

 • Request a Hearing with an Administrative Law Judge (ALJ)